harttle/liquidjs/docs/source/tags/layout.md

 ## Blocks

-The layout file can contain multiple `block`s which will be populated by the child template (the caller).
+The layout file can contain multiple `blocks` which will be populated by the child template (the caller).
 For example we have a `default-layout.liquid` file with the following contents:

 ```
 Header